stocktwits/body-scroll-lock/README.md

 *Features:*

-- disables body scroll WITHOUT disabling scroll of a target element
+- disables body scroll WITHOUT disabling scroll of a target element and its children
 - works on iOS mobile/tablet (!!)
 - works on Android
 - works on Safari desktop